 Please Note: A grade point average may increase or decrease between the 11th week calculation and the final calculation performed once all grades have been received.
-The final grade point average and honors designations between the 11th week calculation and the final calculation will not be retroactively reflected in the Honors Convocation or Commencement rosters and programs.
+The final grade point average and honors designations between the 10th week calculation and the final calculation will not be retroactively reflected in the Commencement rosters and programs.
+If students do not have any official grades submitted at the 10th week, then the GPA from the previous term is used to calculate honors.